dell/csi-baremetal/docs/proposals/csi-webhook.md

 1. Create Issuer and Certificate cert-manager resources
 2. Get signed certificate from the generated secret

-Certificates will be rounded automatically by cert-manager.
+Certificates will be rotated automatically by cert-manager.
 Operator should check Secret, patch ValidatingWebhookConfiguration and restart server.

-## Rationale

-#### Alternative approach

-Make CSI Deployment cluster scoped and don't create any new resources from different CSIs

 ## Compatibility